raspberrypi/documentation/configuration/security.md

 ```
 `visudo` can only be run by an account with sudo privileges, so if it works OK, then the new account is in the `sudo` group.

-Once the account is confirmed OK, delete the `pi` user
+Once the account is confirmed OK, delete the `pi` user. *However*, with the current Raspbian distribution, there are some aspects that require the `pi` user to be present.
+If you are unsure whether you will be affected by this, then leave the `pi` user in place.
+Work is being done to reduce the dependency on the `pi` user.

 ```
 sudo deluser pi
 ```